reactive-python/reactpy-django/docs/src/reference/decorators.md

 You can limit component access to users that pass a test function by using this decorator.

-This decorator is inspired by Django's [`user_passes_test`](http://docs.djangoproject.com/en/dev/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) decorator, but this one works with ReactPy components.
+This only works with ReactPy components, and is inspired by Django's [`user_passes_test`](http://docs.djangoproject.com/en/stable/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) decorator.

 === "components.py"